Dad’s Christmas Vacation 2011

-The bridge took 8 years to build, in contrast to Hoover Dam, which took 3.
+The bridge took 8 years to build, in contrast to Hoover Dam, which took only 5 years to complete.
 Progress!!

 This!
 The map says it is Fortification Hill, but no trails are marked on the map.
 But it is just sitting there waiting for me to climb it.
 It is going to be a two day hike there and back to a water source.
 Not a smart idea to do when one is hiking solo, but then who said I was smart?
 Later I would find out that this huge plateau was formed by an extinct volcano and parts of the crater are still visible, but filled with rock and dirt.